sonyarianto/imaginative-go/README.md

 [![Build Status](https://travis-ci.org/sonyarianto/imaginative-go.svg?branch=master)](https://travis-ci.org/sonyarianto/imaginative-go)

-Imaginative Go is a website that created with Go lang.
-It contains many go lang working samples that for web and non-web application.
-It demonstrate what Go lang can achieve.
+Imaginative Go is a website that created with Go.
+It contains many Go working samples code that useful for web and non-web application.
+It mainly demonstrate what Go can achieve.
 You can contribute!

 > I believe that the best way to learn new programming language is by directly implement the knowledge into a project.<br>
 > -- Sony Arianto Kurniawan, Imaginative Go Project Maintainer